mohdibntarek/mohdibntarek.github.io/README.md

 bun run publish-post <post-name>
 ```

-This prepares the post by setting `freeze: true` in the post, so the outputs are frozen and won't re-execute on CI builds.
+This prepares the post by setting `freeze: auto` in the post, so the outputs are frozen and won't re-execute on CI builds.

 **Note on `.ipynb` files:** Jupyter notebooks are always frozen (Quarto never executes cells during rendering).
 Executing cells is the author's responsibility before publishing.
 For `.ipynb` posts, the TOML files are not used during site rendering, but they are still useful to keep around for:
 - Future edits to your post